US Nanny Institute on June 2, 2020

 This experiment makes a child’s drawings seem to come to life as they float freely in the water.
-Dry erase ink is made with ingredients that prevent the ink from sticking to non-porous surfaces, like glass and the dry erase board.
-One of the main ingredients is ab oily silicon polymer.
+Dry-erase ink is made with ingredients that prevent the ink from sticking to non-porous surfaces, like glass and the dry erase board.
+One of the main ingredients is an oily silicone polymer.
 That is why they can be removed with an eraser.
-Since the silicon polymer is oily, it does not mix with water and when water is placed on the drawing – it loosens from the surface and floats in the water.
+Since the silicone polymer is oily, it does not mix with water and when water is placed on the drawing – it loosens from the surface and floats in the water.
 You will need:

 - Glass plate or shallow glass bowl